hazrid93/java-python-js-learning/solidity/README.md

 - Run 'tsc --showConfig' to view the applied config
 - Compile specific ts 'tsc <file_name>.ts'
 - More command at [ts-compiler-option](https://mariusschulz.com/blog/the-showconfig-compiler-option-in-typescript / https://www.typescriptlang.org/docs/handbook/compiler-options.html)

+## fork testnet as local
+- npx hardhat node --fork https://eth-mainnet.alchemyapi.io/v2/<key>
+- Or set at hardhat.config.js 'forking' under 'network/hardhat' which will be the default then run 'npx hardhat node'

 ## verify contract at etherscan
 Note: the argument must be the argument we passed during contract creating *in constructor